Sulfion/Assignment6_Group_Project/README.md

 * Baked lighting
 * Optimized for Quest 2
 * Custom scripts to control features, such as:
-- Fish spawn manager with quantity trackers and current scene tracker
+* - Fish spawn manager with quantity trackers and current scene tracker
-* -Realistic fish movement created using NavMesh agents
+* - Realistic fish movement created using NavMesh agents
-* -Removable fish, forcing user to depopulate the river themselves
+* - Removable fish, forcing user to depopulate the river themselves
-* -Fade in-out screen
+* - Fade in-out screen
-* -Updating information booklet with contextual pictures
+* - Updating information booklet with contextual pictures

 #### Development Process Log: